We have four main shopping areas - Epsom Town Centre, Ewell Village, Stoneleigh Broadway and Kingston Road shopping parades.

 The historic market town of Epsom has all the regular high street stores you need and a wonderful choice of independent shops too.
 Regular markets and events and a choice of restaurants, cafes and bars make the town centre a great place to shop and a fun-filled place to spend the day.

-The market place also hosts big events and festivals including the Christmas Light Switch On event, the Epsom Derby Festival events, Remembrance Sunday, and the Choral Festival.
+The Market Place also hosts big events and festivals including the Christmas Light Switch On event, the Epsom Derby Festival events, Remembrance Sunday, and the Choral Festival.

 The Epsom Playhouse (Ashley Avenue) and the Odeon on Upper High Street lie in the heart of the main restaurant areas in South Street and Upper High Street.
-Bars and more restaurants are to be found in Derby Square, just off the High Street.
+Bars and more restaurants are to be found in Epsom Square, just off the High Street.

-Waterloo Road is a great source of ethnic and international food shops while the High Street itself provides many high street staples such as Robert Dyas, Fat Face, Café Rouge, TK Maxx, Wilko as well as very well respected local independent traders including Lester Bowden and Pullingers art suppliers.
+Waterloo Road is a great source of ethnic and international food shops while the High Street itself provides many high street staples such as Robert Dyas, Fat Face, Café Rouge, Prezzo,TK Maxx, Waterstones and Wilko as well as very well respected local independent traders including Lester Bowden and Pullingers art suppliers.

+Ewell village is on the up.
+Successful businesses have expanded including café and sweet shop, All Things Nice.
+The Star, a landmark pub that has been empty for years, is now being refurbished.
 The village centre is beside Bourne Hall with its pond and park, library and museum.
-These combined with the many restaurants in the village including Spanish, Italian, Indian and Turkish to give a vibrant feel to the area.
+These combined with the many restaurants in the village serving Spanish, Italian, Indian and Turkish cuisine give a vibrant feel to the area.
 Services are also supplied through a travel shop, barbers, hairdressers, nail bars, dry cleaners, tanning shop and ironing shop.
-There are beauty shops, gift shops, a party shop, a cake decorating shop, flower shop, electrical shops, clothes store, pet shop, a Co Op, dance wear shop, and a jeans shop.
+There are a wide range of independent shops including beauty shops, gift shops,, florists, electrical shops, clothes store, pet shop, a Co Op, dance wear shop, and a jeans shop.